midas-network/SMHvalidation/README.md

 The function internally runs all the different validation checks functions (`test_column()`, `test_scenario()`, `test_origindate()`, `test_quantiles()`, `test_val()`, `test_target()`, `test_location()`, etc.) on
-a SMH submissions and prints information about the results of each tests on the submission: warning(s), error(s) or if all the tests were successful.
+SMH submissions and prints information about the results of each tests on the submission: warning(s), error(s) or if all the tests were successful.